epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s_new_beamline.md

 which specifies the Generic IOC container image to use.

 Before making the first IOC instance we need to set up the beamline defaults.
-These are all held in the file `beamline-chart/values.yaml`.
+These are all held in the file `helm/shared/values.yaml`.

 Open this file and make the following changes depending on your beamline type.
+(Note that the new `ec-services-template` will have already set up the values below for you, assuming you are looking at one of the cluster types supported by it.)

 ### All cluster types